-The STEP programme is a staged programme to design and build the world’s first compact fusion reactor, based on the spherical tokamak, by 2040.
-It will develop and identify solutions to the challenges of delivering fusion energy, benefiting from Culham’s breadth of expertise and its suite of research facilities – RACE, Materials Research Facility, H3AT and Fusion Technology Facilities.
+STEP is a staged programme to design and build the world’s first compact fusion reactor, based on the spherical tokamak, by 2040.
+It will develop and identify solutions to the challenges of delivering fusion energy, benefiting from the UK Atomic Energy Authority’s breadth of expertise and its suite of research facilities – RACE, Materials Research Facility, H3AT and Fusion Technology Facilities.
 In future years, as the programme progresses, we’ll work with a range of industrial partners to deliver the prototype of a commercially viable fusion plant.

 The STEP programme aims to:

 - Build on UK global leadership in fusion;

 - Demonstrate the commercial viability of fusion by building a prototype plant somewhere in the UK